#1 Home Improvement Retailer

 The Home Depot Garden Center at Boerne

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Many people feel inspired to refresh their outdoor space for entertaining, as well.
-Planning your garden lets you make the most of your time and space.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Home Depot Garden Center in Boerne can help you enjoy your spring activities to the fullest.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
+Many people feel inspired to refresh their outdoor space for entertaining as well.
+Don't forget to sweep out the gazebo and clean the shed in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, you'll find that The Home Depot Boerne Garden Center is your local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Be sure to read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it should even out as time passes.
+If you start seeds a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

 Growing season starts early and ends late in this part of the country.
-The weather and climate make it easy to get and keep a beautiful garden.
-A wide variety of veggies, flowers, and plants thrive in the Gulf region.
+The weather and climate make it easy to get and keep a beautiful garden going.
+A wide variety of vegetables, flowers, and plants thrive in the Gulf region.
 If you've got good soil drainage, you can even grow citrus trees.
 You'll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
-Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and love the heat.
+Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
+Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and love the heat.

 Plant Seeds Outside With Direct Sow